martinfreedman/jekyll-now/about.md

 permalink: /about/
 ---

-Languages I have coded in either professionally or as a bobby or both:
+Languages I have coded in either professionally or as a hobby or both:

 - Basic
 - Fortran